IntentArchitect/Docs/articles/module-building/templates-general/about-t4-templates/about-t4-templates.md

 ---
 # About T4 Templates

-This article serves the purpose of informing the reader about the essentials of T4 which will be necessary to design Templates for your [Modules](xref:application-development.applications-and-solutions.about-modules).
+This article serves the purpose of informing the reader about the essentials of T4 which is an option for creating Templates in your [Modules](xref:application-development.applications-and-solutions.about-modules).

 ## What T4 Templates are